Tepper School of Business

 Managed Laptop Project

-During my tenure at Tepper, I have spearheaded the project to get all of our staff laptops properly managed.
+During my tenure at Tepper, I spearheaded the project to get all of our staff laptops centrally managed.
 Before I started at Tepper, all the machines were added to an Active Directory domain, but there was no management, all users were administrators on their computer.

-Now, our staff machines are managed either by SCCM/MECM (For PCs) or JAMF (For Macs).
+Now, our staff machines are managed either by Microsoft Endpoint Configuration Manager (For PCs) or JAMF (For Macs).
 We utilized the infrastructure provided by the university's Foundation Services group to set up our own policies, configurations, and deployments.
-Our staff no longer had administrative rights and all updates are managed by the management platforms.
+Our staff no longer have administrative rights, and all updates are managed by the management platforms and myself.